bruvellu/multiview-tutorial/multiview-tutorial.md

 Some of the most important commands are as follow:

-- Hold left mouse button to rotate the data around the pointer
+- Left click and drag to rotate the data around the mouse pointer
-- Hold right mouse button to drag the view
+- Right click and drag to move the view across XY plane
-- Ctrl+shift+scroll+up or down will zoom in/out fast (don’t use shift for normal speed)
+- Ctrl+shift+scroll to zoom in/out fast (ctrl+scroll for normal speed)
-- Tip, select the Explorer window with the five views selected and press C. This will autocolor the views which is great for visualization
-- Tip, select the BigDataViewer and press i to activate interpolation for better visualization
+- Select the BigDataViewer window and press i to activate tri-linear interpolation for better visualization

 ::: {layout-ncol=2}